sched-ext/scx/scx_layered.md

 ## Work-conservation and idle CPU selection

 It's easy to implement work-conservation in sched_ext, especially on single socket machines.
-As `dsq`'s can be shared across multiple CPUs, I can simply let all CPUs share one `dsq`.
+As a [dispatch queue (`dsq`)](https://github.com/sched-ext/sched_ext/blob/sched_ext-v5/Documentation/scheduler/sched-ext.rst#dispatch-queues) can be shared across multiple CPUs, I can simply let all CPUs share one `dsq`.
 Any CPU which becomes available will execute any thread which is ready to run making the scheduling behavior fully work-conserving.
-A similar behavior can be achieved in the builtin CFS (or EEVDF) kernel scheduler with [David Vernet](https://github.com/Decave)'s [shared runqueue patchset](https://lore.kernel.org/lkml/20230710200342.358255-1-void@manifault.com/).
-In fact, a variant of that patchset was already deployed in production showing ~1% bandwidth gain.
-As we will see, [`scx_simple`](https://github.com/sched-ext/sched_ext/blob/sched_ext/tools/sched_ext/scx_simple.bpf.c) without idle CPU selection improvements closely matches its performance.
+A similar behavior can be achieved in the builtin CFS (or EEVDF) kernel scheduler with [David Vernet](https://github.com/Decave)'s [shared runqueue patchset](https://lore.kernel.org/lkml/20230710200342.358255-1-void@manifault.com/) which was developed based on early sched_ext experiments.
+In fact, a variant of that patchset was already deployed in production showing ~1% throughput gain.
+As we will see, a simple sched_ext example scheduler, [`scx_simple`](https://github.com/sched-ext/sched_ext/blob/sched_ext/tools/sched_ext/scx_simple.bpf.c), without idle CPU selection improvements closely matches its performance.

 Past experiences have indicated that, for many workloads, L1/2 cache locality didn't mean all that much across scheduling boundaries.
 The suspicion is that the temporal locality decays too quickly while running something else, so what may remain in the cache isn't significant enough to make a meaningful difference.
 This means that it usually isn't beneficial to wait for a thread's previous CPU if there are idle CPUs, partly explaining the gains from work-conservation.
 Also, if L2 locality doesn't matter, there is no reason to prefer hyper-thread sibling of the previous CPU over fully an idle core (both siblings idle).

-In other words, given the choice between temporal locality and more hardware (full CPU with its own L1/2 cache), picking more hardware is likely to lead to better performance, albeit at a higher power cost.
+In other words, given the choice between temporal locality and more hardware (full CPU with its own L1/2 cache), picking more hardware is likely to lead to better performance on this particular workload, albeit at a higher power cost.

 [`scx_simple`](https://github.com/sched-ext/sched_ext/blob/sched_ext/tools/sched_ext/scx_simple.bpf.c) uses sched_ext's default idle CPU selection implementation - [`scx_select_cpu_dfl()`](https://github.com/sched-ext/sched_ext/blob/sched_ext-v5/kernel/sched/ext.c#L1990) which already always prefers fully idle cores.
 Testing on an ~1000 machine cluster and comparing against two control clusters was showing ~3.5% gain.

 <p align="center"><img width="80%" src="https://github.com/sched-ext/sched_ext/blob/case-studies/scx_layered/scx_simple-exp.png?raw=true"></p>

 The solid lines are from the test set.
 Dotted, controls.
 Both the upper and lower line groups capture the same signal but from different points.
+The lower group is the actual throughput measurement and are showing ~3.5% gain.
 Before the red vertical line, the test systems are running the default CFS scheduler.
 At the red marker, I simply copied the `scx_simple` binary to the machines and ran it.

 While I had my suspicion, I wanted to verify that the idle core selection actually is the main contributor, so I copied `scx_select_cpu_dfl()` and BPF'ied it to make a custom [`simple_select_cpu()`](https://github.com/sched-ext/sched_ext/blob/case-studies/scx_layered/modified-scx_simple.bpf.c#L63) implementation.
 This is the exact same logic just in BPF.